 Prior to considering its implementation the Council will send a summary of this policy to the complainant to give them prior notification of its possible implementation.
-Where complaints continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, the Finance and Management

-Committee will seek agreement to treat the complainant as a habitual or vexatious complainant for the appropriate course of action to be taken.
+Where complaints continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, Full Council will seek agreement to treat the complainant as a habitual or vexatious complainant for the appropriate course of action to be taken.
 Section 4 details the options available for dealing with habitual or vexatious complaints.